iffat-12/OOP-Lab/README.md

 type int.
 (Or use day-month-year order if you prefer.)
 Have the user enter a date in the format 12/31/2001, store it in a variable of type struct Date, then retrieve the values from the variable and print them out in the same format.
+### Experiment: 3
+Create a structure called Employee that contains two members: an employee number (type int) and the employee’s compensation (in dollars; type float).
+Ask the user to fill in this data for three employees, store it in three variables of type struct Employee, and then display the information for each employee.
+Use a seperate display function for the information display.